janko/image_processing/doc/vips.md

 # ImageProcessing::Vips

-The `ImageProcessing::Vips` module contains processing macros that use the [ruby-vips] gem.
+The `ImageProcessing::Vips` module contains processing macros that use the [ruby-vips] gem (which is installed when you install image_processing).

 ## Installation

-1. Install libvips first:
+You will need to install libvips before using this module:

 `$ brew install vips`

-2. Add the ruby-vips gem to your Gemfile:

-`gem 'ruby-vips', '~> 0.11'`

-Note that you'll need to have [libvips] 8.6 or higher installed.
-Also, if you would prefer to not use Homebrew when installing [libvips], see the [installation instructions] for more details.
+If you would prefer to not use Homebrew when installing [libvips], see the [installation instructions] for other options.

+Note: [libvips] 8.6 or higher is required.

 This processor does some useful things by default: